Your day-by-day itinerary

 On arrival, you’ll be transferred to the tranquil Inle Lake, the largest freshwater lake in Myanmar.
 Stretching an impressive 13 miles long its riverbanks are dotted with enchanting Burmese villages with stilted wooden houses overlooking the water.
 It’s a relaxed way of life that you can’t help but adapt to when visiting.
 You’ll stay in a cosy guesthouse in the nearby town of Nyaungshwe where you can relax in the peaceful surroundings.

 Excursion on Inle Lake

-After a tasty breakfast you’ll be transferred to the dock for your boat excursion.
+After a tasty breakfast, you’ll be transferred to the dock for your boat excursion.
 Travelling by motorboat allows you to discover the natural beauty of the lake, visit the floating gardens, a local cheroot factory, where Burmese cigars are made, and marvel at the famous leg rowers in action.
-A simple lunch of Shan noodles at local family’s house will follow, giving you an insight into local people and their lives on the lake.
-Afterwards you’ll continue by boat to see the slower pace of life in the villages dotted along the edge of the water.
+A traditional lunch of Shan noodles at a local family’s house will follow, giving you an insight into local people and their lives on the lake.
+Afterwards, you’ll continue by boat to see the slower pace of life in the villages dotted along the edge of the water.

 A Shan Afternoon & Wine Tasting

 Inle’s shoreline is just as intriguing as the lake itself and with this great day out, you’ll sample the rich history and culture of the Shan people first hand.
 Visit the former palace of the last Shan prince, see traditional handicrafts on display in local markets and pass floating gardens as you cruise the small canals with your knowledgeable guide.
 After a busy day, finish off your afternoon by sampling some of the excellent wines at the Red Mountain winery – cheers!

 Optional half day trip